-Whether you agree with the use of the military or not, our vets live with the effects of their service every day, many suffering from Post Traumatic Stress Disorder (PTSD), which has had a great deal of research and attention in recent times with the use of yoga to treat it.
-According to a peer-reviewed article on trauma sensitive yoga:
+Whether you agree with the use of the military or not, our vets live with the effects of their service every day, many suffering from Post Traumatic Stress Disorder (PTSD).
+The use of yoga to help treat the effects of PTSD has gained a great deal of attention and research in recent times.
+According to this peer-reviewed article on trauma-sensitive yoga:

-A huge shoutout to all of our servicemembers for all you do, please know that we appreciate you.
+A huge shoutout to all of our servicemembers for all you do, please know that you are appreciated.
 Namaste.

 If you are a vet or know of one affected by depression or PTSD, please reach out to the Veteran's Crisis Line.

 ©2018 Cazoshay Marie.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Cazoshay Marie with appropriate and specific direction to the original content.